flipperdevices/flipperzero-firmware/README.md

 ## Limitations

-* Fractional numbers are represented as ``int`` internally, which is 32 bits on most embedded platforms.
-Therefore, the maximum supported coordinate precision is ``[+-]DDDMM.MMMMM``.
-The library does not check for integer overflow at the moment; coordinates with more precision will not parse correctly.
 * Only a handful of frames is supported right now.
 * There's no support for omitting parts of the library from building.
 As a workaround, use the ``-ffunction-sections -Wl,--gc-sections`` linker flags